 If you aren’t ready to go house-to-house quiet yet, consider throwing a treat hunt!
 Similar to Easter egg hunts in the spring, a treat hunt hides various toys and candy around the home or yard and lets children in costume hunt for their loot.

 Keep it to just immediate family, or a very small number of people—only those you feel comfortable with.
-Remember to social distance and encourage kids to do that same.
+Remember to social distance and encourage kids to do the same.
 You can add some fun, safe games to your trick-or-treat pandemic-safe party like a costume contest catwalk, or “pin the bone on the skeleton.”

 If your child is mostly concerned about showing off their costume, offer them their own costume parade!
 Talk to friends or other parents in the neighborhood to see if this may be something they are interested in, too!
 Kids can dress up and parade the sidewalks, safely six feet apart, while others cheer and wave.